Skip to main content

 --version show program's version number and exit

---progress Show progress bar
+--progress Show progress bar.

---stdin Read data from stdin
+--stdin Read data from stdin.

---drop DROP Columns to drop.
+--drop DROP Column names to drop.
+Flag may be repeated to

 --eager-read Use read_* instead of scan_*.
-Can improve performance
+Can improve

-in some cases.
+performance in some cases.

 --eager-write Use write_* instead of sink_*.
-Can improve performance
+Can improve

-in some cases.
+performance in some cases.

---filter FILTERS Expression to be evaluated and passed to polars DataFrame.filter.
+--filter FILTERS Expression to be evaluated and passed to polars

+DataFrame.filter.
 Example: 'pl.col("thing") == 0'

---head HEAD Number of rows to include in output, counting from front.
+--head HEAD Number of rows to include in output, counting from

---tail TAIL Number of rows to include in output, counting from back.
+--tail TAIL Number of rows to include in output, counting from

 --gather-every GATHER_EVERY